cyberman54/ESP32-Paxcounter/README.md

 | 6   | User sensor 3 |
 | 7   | reserved      |

+# Time sync

+Paxcounter can keep it's time-of-day synced with an external time source.
+Set *#define TIME_SYNC_INTERVAL* in paxcounter.conf to enable time sync.
+Supported external time sources are GPS, LORAWAN network time and LORAWAN application timeserver time.
+An on board DS3231 RTC is kept sycned as fallback time source.
+Precision of time-of-day depends on local time base which generates the pulse per second.
+Supported are GPS PPS, SQW output of RTC, and internal ESP32 hardware timer.
+Time base is selected by #defines in the board's hal file, see example in [**generic.h**](src/hal/generic.h).
+If your LORAWAN network does not support network time, you can run a timeserver application with Node-Red using the [**Timeserver code**](/src/TTN/Nodered-Timeserver.json) in TTN subdirectory.
+Connect the MQTT nodes in Node-Red to the same LORAWAN application as the paxocunter device.

-# Clock controller
+# Wall clock controller

-Paxcounter can be used to sync a clock which has DCF77 or IF482 time telegram input with.
-Use case of this function is to have paxcounter hardware integrated in clocks, and use it for both counting of pax and controlling the clock.
-Supported external time sources are GPS time, LORAWAN network time (v1.1) and on board RTC time.
-Precision of the synthetic DCF77 signal depends on precision of on board available time base.
-Supported are both external time base (e.g. timepulse pin of GPS chip or oscillator output of RTC chip) and internal ESP32 hardware timer.
-Selection of time base and clock frequency is done by #defines in the board's hal file, see example in [**generic.h**](src/hal/generic.h).
+Paxcounter can be used to sync a wall clock which has a DCF77 or IF482 time telegram input.
+Set *#define HAS_IF482* or *#define HAS_DCF77* in board's hal file to setup clock controller.
+Use case of this function is to integrate paxcounter and clock, to use it for both counting of pax and controlling the clock.
+Precision of the synthetic DCF77 signal depends on precision of on board available time base (seetTime sync).

 # Payload format